mcarr823/pi-tv-streamer/install/OS.md

 ## Raspberry Pi OS

-To start with, install Raspberry Pi OS (64 bit) on your Raspberry Pi.
+To start with, install [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (64 bit) on your Raspberry Pi.

-Install the full desktop version.
-Not the lite version.
+Install the "Raspberry Pi OS with desktop" version, with or without the recommended software.
+Do not install the lite version.

 * The lite version will work, but will require extra steps not covered in this guide.

+* The 32-bit version might work (for now), but is not recommended, since an increasing number of platforms and pieces of software are becoming 64-bit only.

 There is nothing special you need to do during setup.
 Just install the OS like normal and reboot.